-If the standard output is a teletype, or if the flag - is given, man pipes its output through more(1) with the option -s to crush out useless blank lines and to stop after each page on the screen.
-Hit a space to continue, a control-D to scroll 11 more lines when the output stops.
+Pipes man's output through more(1) with the -s option to crush out useless blank lines and to stop after each page on the screen.
+When the output stops, hit a space to continue or a control-D to scroll 11 more lines.